lkwhite/Quoncierge/README.md

 - Quarto CLI installed (on MacOS: `brew install --cask quarto`; Windows & Linux folks [Quarto instructions here](https://quarto.org/docs/get-started/))
 - (Optional) Positron installed and in your `$PATH`

-💡 Tip: To launch the project in Positron from the command line, the positron command must be in your system PATH.
+💡 Tip: To launch a project in Positron from the command line, the positron command must be in your system PATH.
 You can add this from within Positron itself by opening the IDE, pressing `Cmd+Shift+P` (on Mac) or `Ctrl+Shift+P` (on Windows/Linux) to open the Command Palette.
 Type "Install Shell Command" and select Install the 'positron' command line tool.
 After running this, you should be able to launch projects from the terminal using `positron .`

 Clone this repo: